 Divorce is very unsettling, to say the least.
-It is difficult to think about changing one’s name when there are so many other more pressing issues, and many women decide to continue using their married names, at least for the time being
+It is difficult to think about changing one’s name when there are so many other more pressing issues, and many women decide to continue using their married names, at least for the time being, after their divorce.

 Resuming your former name is a significant step.
 It marks a return to a former SELF, and for many women, this represents a positive step towards recovery and acceptance of the divorce.

-If you were not ready to make a name change at the time of divorce, and now you are, it is neither too late nor too difficult or expensive.
+If you were not ready to make a name change at the time of divorce, and now you are, it is neither too late nor too difficult or expensive to do so now.
 Here is the procedure.

 (Note: the procedure outlined below is targeted at California residents.
 The general outline should be applicable to your state.)

-- Download the form online (search “Name Change in (your state)”, or go to the County Clerk’s Office.
-You’ll need the case number designated when petition for dissolution was made, and the date when judgment of dissolution was filed with the Court.
-Both of these will be found on papers you received when the divorce was final.
+- Download the name change form online (search “Name Change in <your state>”), or go to the County Clerk’s Office and ask for the form.
+You’ll need to know the case number designated when your petition for dissolution was made, and the date when the judgment of dissolution was filed with the Court.
+You can find both of these numbers on the papers you received when the divorce was final.
 (The case number and date are also public record and can be found with the clerk’s help if necessary).

 - In California, the form to use is FL-395, Ex Parte Application for Restoration of Former Name after Entry of Judgment and Order.

-- In the section at the top that says “Attorney or Party Without Attorney,” give your current name and address.
+- In the section at the top of the name change form that says “Attorney or Party Without Attorney,” give your current name and address.

-- In the section called “Marriage of,” be legally accurate about who was Petitioner and who was Respondent.
-Check how this section reads on your dissolution.
+- In the section on the form called “Marriage of,” make sure you are legally accurate about who was Petitioner and who was Respondent.
+If you’re not sure, check how this section reads on your dissolution.

-- Where it says “Signature of applicant” you sign with your present or married name
+- Where the form says “Signature of applicant,” you sign with your present or married name.

 - On Item #3, again print the new name you are requesting.